I Love Cars. Thank You, Dad

 My dad worked on every car in the industry, from Subaru to Buick to Toyota.
 He would work on boats at the local marina on our lake and worked on pretty much every car in the neighborhood.
 Other mechanics would want his opinion, especially when he worked at Toyota.
 Before he retired, he started mentoring students at the local trade school.
 He told me his best student was a young girl who wasn’t afraid to hop in the engine and get the job done.
 He even boasts that girls make great mechanics because we were more analytical and never give up until the problem is fixed.
 I think he learned that from me.

-A Girls Guide To Cars | I Love Cars.
-Thank You, Dad - Dad Frolic
+A Girls Guide to Cars | I Love Cars.
+Thank You, Dad - dad frolic

 Getting Car Buying Advice From a True Expert